sandialabs/slycat/web-client/README.md

     model-data-file-2.tdms,--model-name,Model 2

-Note that you must supply a model file (or multiple files) in accordance with the dac_create_tdms_model script for each model.
+Note that you must supply a model file (or multiple files) in accordance with the dac_tdms script for each model.
 Also note that if you want to put models into different projects, you can override the original project given in line 2, by using the "--project-name" flag again, e.g.